 The algorithm will try to choose low-cost index funds which could net you some hefty savings if you’ve been choosing higher cost mutual funds.

-Aside from 401(k) management services, you can also ask Blooom questions related to your finances.
-You’ll receive questions from human advisors.
+Aside from 401(k) investment management services, you can also ask Blooom questions related to your finances.
+You’ll receive answers from human advisors who understand your retirement portfolio.

 If you try their service, give this feature a go — you should be able to ask questions on matters such as budgeting for a new house or how to make a debt payoff plan that works for your current financial situation.